-This skills-based, noncredit, program pathway prepares adult students for employment in the medical coding field.
-Students will progress through the program pathway by mastering entry-level competencies in medical law and ethics as related to medical billing and coding; medical terminology; pharmacology; anatomy and physiology for healthcare coding; disorders of the human body; diagnostic tests; treatment modalities; and CPT (Current Procedural Terminology), ICD-10-CM (International Classification of Diseases, Tenth Revision, Clinical Modification), and HCPCS (Healthcare Common Procedure Coding System) Level II coding.
+This skills-based, noncredit, program prepares adult students for employment in the medical coding field.
+Students will progress through the program by mastering entry-level competencies in medical law and ethics as related to medical billing and coding; medical terminology; pharmacology; anatomy and physiology for healthcare coding; disorders of the human body; diagnostic tests; treatment modalities; and CPT (Current Procedural Terminology), ICD-10-CM (International Classification of Diseases, Tenth Revision, Clinical Modification), and HCPCS (Healthcare Common Procedure Coding System) Level II coding.
 Students mastering these competencies will achieve a broad knowledge in reviewing and assigning the correct procedure and diagnosis codes for professional (physician) services.
-Upon completion, students will be prepared to take a national medical coding exam including, but not limited to, the AAPC CPC exam to achieve an industry-recognized certification.
+Upon completion, students will be prepared to take a national medical coding exam including, but not limited to, the American Academy of Professional Coders Certified Professional Coder (AAPC CPC) exam to achieve an industry-recognized certification.